axelmagn/django-serializers/README.md

-Serializers are declared in a simlar format to `Form` and `Model` declarations, with an inner `Meta` class providing general options, and optionally with a set of `Field` classes being declaring inside the `Serializer` class.
+Serializers are declared in a simlar format to `Form` and `Model` declarations, with an inner `Meta` class providing general options, and optionally with a set of `Field` and/or `Serializer` classes being declaring inside the parent `Serializer` class.

-The `Serializer` class itself also implements the `Field` interface, meaning we can represent serialization of nested instances in various different ways.

 Features:

-* Supports serialization of arbitrary python objects using the `ObjectsSerializer` class.
+* Supports serialization of arbitrary python objects using the `ObjectSerializer` class.
 * Supports serialization of models and querysets using `ModelSerializer`.
 * Supports serialization to the existing dumpdata format, using `DumpDataSerializer`.
-* Backwards compatible with the existing serialization API.
-* DumpData serializers pass Django's existing serialization API test suite.
 * Supports flat serialization, and nested serialization (to arbitrary depth), and handles recursive relationships.
 * Allows for both implicit fields, which are determined at the point of serialization, and explicit fields, which are declared on the serializer class.
 * The declaration of the serialization structure is handled independantly of the final encoding used (eg 'json', 'xml' etc…).
 This is desirable for eg. APIs which want to support a given dataset being output to a number of different formats.
-* Currently supports 'json', 'yaml', 'xml', 'csv'.
+* Currently supports 'json', 'yaml', 'xml', 'csv', 'html'.
 * Supports both fields that corrospond to Django model fields, and fields that corrospond to other attributes, such as `get_absolute_url`.
 * Supports relations serializing to primary keys, natural keys, or custom implementations.
 * Supports streaming output, rather than loading all objects into memory.
 * Hooks throughout to allow for complete customization.
 Eg. Writing key names using javascript style camel casing.
 * Simple, clean API.
 * Comprehensive test suite.
+* Backwards compatible with the existing `dumpdata` serialization API.
+* Passes Django's existing serialization test suite.

 Notes:

 * `django-serializers` currently does not address deserialization.
-Replacing the existing `loaddata` deserialization with a more flexible deserialization API is considered out of scope, until the serialization API has first been adequatly addressed.
+Replacing the existing `loaddata` deserialization with a more flexible deserialization API is considered out of scope until the serialization API has first been adequatly addressed.

+# Requirements

+Currently requires Django >= 1.4

 # Installation